JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 ![using SVG loaders to embed svg in Vuejs](https://res.cloudinary.com/di70zcupa/image/upload/v1611925461/using-svg-loader_ximunw.png)

 - You first remove all the boilerplate code from the `App.vue` file in the `src` directory.
-- Then you copy and paste the code  in diagram above in `App.vue`, and save your changes.
+- Then you copy the code in diagram above into `App.vue`, and save your changes.
-- The SGV, I used exists as a standalone file in the assets folder as is named `sample.svg`, so depending on what you named your .svg file you may need to tweak the code above.
+- The `svg` I used exists as a standalone file in the assets folder as is named `sample.svg`, so depending on what you named your .svg file you may need to tweak the code above.
 - Run the command below on your terminal, and then on your browser visit ` http://localhost:8080/` to view the Vuejs app with the embedded SVG 🚀.
 ```
 npm run serve
 ```
-The cons of using this method are:
+The pros of using this method are:
 - Your template is kept clean,
 - And there are no limitations on how you can style or extend the functionality of your svg.

 ### References

 1. <a href="https://youtu.be/hA7ESX7FsE4" class="article-link">What are Scalable Vector Graphics (SVG) & how are they special? | Web Demystified Episode 4<a>
-2. <a href="https://stackoverflow.com/questions/43804171/how-to-extract-svg-as-file-from-web-page/43804258" class="article-link">Stackoverflow Post - How to extract svg as a file from a web page <a>